-Siedlce, first mentioned in a document written by Cardinal Zbigniew of Oleśnica, was located at the intersection of three regions.
-In the Middle Ages, it was a true melting pot of cultures and nationalities. with Mazovia to the north.
-Lesser Poland to the south and Ruthenia to the east and south-east.
-Ruthenia's territories were painted by El Greco later incorporated into the Grand Duchy of Lithuania.
+St. Francis In Ecstasy, painted by El Greco Siedlce, first mentioned in a document written by Cardinal Zbigniew of Oleśnica, was located at the intersection of three regions.
+In the Middle Ages, it was a true melting pot of cultures and nationalities, with Mazovia to the north.
+Lesser Poland to the south and Ruthenia to the east and Ruthenia's south-east. territories were later incorporated into the Grand Duchy of Lithuania.
 Ruthenians journeyed through today's Siedlce en route to Podlasie.
 This area is also where trails from the Duchy of Mazovia ran to Halych Ruthenia and the Belz Land, which were under the rule of the Dukes of Mazovia in the 14th and 15th century.
 Eastern influences were noticeable both in the dress of the dukes and knights of Mazovia and in the rulers' family relationships.
-Most of them married duchesses hailing from Ruthenia and I ithuania Today, the city's main landmark is an 18th-century Neoclassical palace and park complex, built on the site of the former wooden manor.
+Most of them married duchesses hailing from Ruthenia and Lithuania.
+Today, the city's main landmark is an 18th-century Neoclassical palace and park complex, built on the site of the former wooden manor.
 The oldest church in town is the Church of St. Stanisław, founded by Kazimierz and Izabela Czartoryski.
-The highlight of the collection of the Diocesan Museum located at ul. bpa Świrskiego is the only painting by El Greco, a leading figure of mannerism, housed in Poland. www.pttksiedlce.pl www.znurtembugu.pl Tourist Information Centre ul.
-K. Pułaskiego 7, tel. +48 535 068 593 2 LIW Fortress on the border The fortified castle, reminiscent of the castle in Trakai.
-Lithuania, was set in a picturesque location on the Liwiec River and was used to protect Mazovia's eastern border.
+The highlight of the collection of the Diocesan Museum located at ul. bpa Świrskiego is the only painting by El Greco, a leading figure of mannerism, housed in Poland. i www.pttksiedlce.pl Tourist Information Centre ul.
+K. Pułaskiego 7, tel. +48 535 068 593 2 LIW Fortress on the border The fortified castle, reminiscent of the castle in Trakai, Lithuania, was set in a picturesque location on the Liwiec River and was used to protect Mazovia's eastern border.
 It was also there that the independence of the Duchy of Mazovia from Poland was defended until the very end.
+The first mention of the fortified city on the Liwiec appears in a 1304 document by Bolesław II of Mazovia.